 Some areas he has been criticized

 - Advocating for the poor while owning several huge homes, a yacht and private jet

 - His business moved countries to avoid taxes while advocating the companies pay their share of taxes

 - Some of his charities seem to spend a significant portion of their money on sponsoring events rather than actually helping people (e.g. overhead ratio).

 Some people say wealth and power corrupt, but I say they just remove people’s restrains revealing what’s in the heart.
 While Bono is quite rich, it has not turned him into a raging ego-maniac.
 This suggests a gentle heart.
 Bono is far from perfect as he is quick to point out himself.
 He, like the rest of us is in the need of grace.
-Bono seems to have a deep understanding of how grace is radical and life changing.
-He is not religious, but does align himself with Jesus rather than the religious pharisees, which is as it should be.
+Bono seems to have an understanding of how grace is radical and life changing.
+He is not religious, but does align himself with Jesus, which is as it should be.
 We need more people who love Jesus while not being religious.

 A few links I found in the last day or two which I enjoyed: